Craic, music and good food - the best Irish pubs in America - PHOTOS

-Perfect locations to get together and have the 'craic' on Ireland's national holiday
+Locations across the country to get together and have the 'craic'

 Since opening their doors in December 1997, Waxyis has provided a warm, yet exuberant atmosphere that feels like home-away-from-home for yacht crew and business professionals alike.
 Patrons enjoy imported beers and mouth watering traditional Irish and American fare.

 1095 SE 17th St. Fort Lauderdale, Florida 954-525-WAXY

 Bennigan's Grrill and Tavern in Richardson, Texas is preparing for an influx of Irish American's this St. Patrick's Day.
 The bar is an upbeat place to kick back with friends and family.
 It's the best pub in Georgia to experience the genuine spirit of Irish hospitality.
 The bar is famous for it's Turkey O'Toole sandwich and its Oh Baby Back Ribs.

 501 W. George Bush Hwy.
 Ste.
 140 Richardson, Texas 75080 469-277-6371